smurphos/Window_Borders_Mint_19/README.md

 # Window Borders Mint19
-Additional Metacity Themes from Mint 18.3 Cinnamon Edition tweaked to work in Mint 19 / Cinnamon 3.8.x
+Additional Metacity Themes from Mint 18.3 Cinnamon Edition tweaked to work in Mint 19 / Cinnamon 3.8.x through to Mint 20.x /  Cinnamon 5.2.x

+Note that Cinnamon 5.4.x and later has no support for metacity themes.
+This repo has thus been archived.

 ## Introduction